top of page

 Her approach focuses on training for relaxation, developing a calm and responsive horse rather than creating robotic and dispirited machines.
 Hannah believes in building an unshakable partnership with the horse, emphasizing fairness, equality, and giving the horse the benefit of the doubt.

 Before bringing a horse into training, Hannah prioritizes addressing any physical causes of behavior issues.
 She believes that there is often a physical reason behind a horse's behavior and encourages owners to ensure their horses are up to date on deworming, core vaccines, farrier appointments, and other necessary healthcare.
 By identifying and fixing simple issues such as saddle fit or dental problems, which can significantly affect a horse's behavior, she aims to avoid unnecessary expenses.
+We have received and rehabbed many PSSM horses back to full riding functionality.

 Hannah strives to simplify the training process, enabling owners to continue the work at home and actively involving them in the training and education process.